omarzawahry/DecoratR/README.md

 ## Requirements

-- .NET 9.0 or later
+- .NET 6.0 or later
-- Microsoft.Extensions.DependencyInjection 10.0.0 or later
+- Microsoft.Extensions.DependencyInjection 6.0.0 or later

+**Note**: Keyed services are only available in .NET 8.0 or later.
+If you're using .NET 6.0, you can only use the regular (non-keyed) decoration features.

 ## Contributing